cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 }
 ```

-Next, we'll define an Express middleware function to be use in our routes to verify the [Auth0][auth0] JWT sent by the front end API requests as the `Bearer` token.
+Next, we'll define an Express middleware function to be use in our routes to verify the {% url "Auth0" https://auth0.com %} JWT sent by the front end API requests as the `Bearer` token.

 ```jsx
 // backend/helpers.ts